 A single iron mass weighing 13.1 kg was found by a geologist in El Guanaco, near Aguas Verde, in the Atacama Desert of Chile.
 The Guanaco mass was submitted for analysis to UCLA (J. Wasson), and elemental ratios were compared to those of the similar schreibersite-rich iron meteorite, La Primitiva, which was also found in the Atacama Desert in Chile.
 The two iron meteorites exhibit significant differences, notably, in the ratios of As, Au, and Ir, and it was determined that they represent separate falls.
 Minor fusion crust was reportedly found on the exposed surface of the Guanaco mass, attesting to a relatively recent fall.

 Members of this iron group are the most phosphorus-rich meteorites known, with abundant low-Ni schreibersite ribbons present throughout.
 The high P content is consistent with late crystallization of dense, P-rich magma pockets following large degrees of fractional crystallization (>80%).
 Group IIG members are chemically most similar to those of the IIAB iron group, forming extensions to IIAB trends on elementAu diagrams.
 It has been proposed by Wasson and Choe (2009) that formation of IIG irons occurred inside isolated cavities which remained after crystallization of an evolved IIAB magma.
 The IIG irons eventually crystallized in a P-rich region of the lower layer of the IIAB core, while an immiscible and buoyant S-rich magma collected at the upper regions of the magma chamber.
 Elements such as Au and Ge were likely removed in the S-rich melt phase, while the low-Ni content of IIG irons is attributed to diffusion and redistibution of Ni out of metal and into schreibersite during an extended cooling history.
-The Ge-isotopic data was obtained by Luais et al. (2014), and they found it to be almost identical for both IIG and IIB metal, while a Ge content of 1.3 ppm and a δ74Ge of 3.4 was ascertained for schreibersite in Tombigbee River.
+The Ge-isotopic data were obtained by Luais et al. (2014), and they found it to be almost identical for both IIG and IIB metal, while a Ge content of 1.3 ppm and a δ74Ge of 3.4 was ascertained for schreibersite in Tombigbee River.
 Their Ge data support the formation history proposed by Wasson and Choe (2009).

 Guanaco is the fifth member of the compositional grouplet that comprises the iron meteorites formerly known as the Bellsbank QuartetBellsbank, La Primitiva, Tombigbee River, and Twannberg (see photos below).
 Therefore, Guanaco provides the requisite number of members needed to establish a new iron chemical groupThe Bellsbank Quintet.
 John T. Wasson has proposed that this new iron group be designated IIG, its members representing the most Ni-poor, P-rich meteorites of all iron groups.
 Guanaco has a Ni content of 4.79%, while that of other members of the group ranges from a low of 4.3% (Tombigbee River), to 4.5% (Bellsbank), to a high of 5.1% (La Primitiva, Twannberg).